 The Hustle: Many Pet Insurance Premiums Skyrocket as Pets Get Old

-How unaffordable?
-Take a male mixed-breed dog living in San Francisco and insured by Pets Best.
-His premium as a puppy would be $44 a month, but by age eight that more than doubles, to $106.
-By age 12, it ratchets to $191 per month.
-That’s almost $2,300 per year—enough to make his owner howl.
+Take a male mixed-breed dog insured by Pets Best in San Francisco.
+Enrolled as a puppy, his premium would be $42 a month, but by age eight that more than doubles, to $90.
+By age 12, it ratchets to $174 per month.
+That’s more than $2,000 per year.

-Those age-based premium increases do not include future veterinary price inflation, which will likely add yet more to your monthly pet insurance bill.
+These age-based premium increases and our calculations do not include future veterinary price inflation, which will also cause insurers to hike your future premiums.

 And more’s the pity for folks who own pure breeds.
-When we checked premiums in the Bay Area for a selection of breeds as puppies and at age 12, ASPCA Pet Health Insurance quoted us $80 per month for our mutt when a puppy, but if he were a beagle we’d pay $92 a month and $109 per month if a Dogue de Bordeaux.
+For example, when we checked premiums in San Francisco for a selection of breeds as puppies and at age 12, ASPCA Pet Health Insurance quoted us $80 per month for our mutt when a puppy, but if he were a beagle we’d pay $92 a month and $109 per month if a Dogue de Bordeaux.
 When our dear Woof reaches age 12, ASPCA will charge us $256 a month for our sample mixed breed, $297 for a beagle, and $351 for the Dogue de Bordeaux.

 For our mixed breed dog, there was huge variation from carrier to carrier in price hikes solely due to Woof getting older.
 While with most companies our deductibles, co-pays, and coverage remained the same, our premiums for sure would not.
 The various companies increased their monthly rates between 155 percent and 1,175 percent as our pup grew through age 12.

 Among companies we evaluated, only Trupanion holds premiums steady as pets age.